fbpx

 Infrared Heaters

-However, this residual radiation might not be sufficient to achieve the benefits that mid and near infrared light has to offer, including improved skin health, increased energy production in the mitochondria, faster wound healing and increased collagen production.
+In comparison, most other “full spectrum” infrared saunas only have far infrared heaters that just happen to emit some residual mid and near infrared radiation, which may not be sufficient to achieve the benefits that mid and near infrared light have to offer (such as improved skin health, increased energy production in the mitochondria, faster wound healing and increased collagen production).

 The fabric Sunlighten uses to cover its SoloCarbon heaters is made from highly-emissive materials that are easy to clean using a damp cloth.

-Our two-person sauna has heaters on the back and side walls, in the floor, and on the front panel next to the glass door.
-As a result, you get almost 360 degrees of exposure to infrared radiation.
 However, I should mention that the left side of the bench (which has the door in front of it) doesn’t get quite as hot as the right side (which has a heater right in front of it).
-That’s why I usually sit on the right side when I use the sauna together with my wife; while she is less sensitive to heat, I prefer to sweat as much as possible and usually claim “the hot seat.”
+That’s why I usually sit on the right side when I use the sauna together with my wife; while she’s less sensitive to heat, I prefer to sweat as much as possible and usually claim “the hot seat.”

-More importantly, the temperature inside an infrared sauna isn’t the most important factor as far as health benefits are concerned.
-What matters is how deeply the infrared radiation penetrates your tissue, and how well your body absorbs that radiation.
+What matters most is how deeply the infrared radiation penetrates your tissue, and how well your body absorbs that radiation.
 In other words, the emissivity of the panels and their exact wavelength (as measured in microns) are the key factors.

-In comparison, most of the less-expensive infrared saunas on the market have heaters with a much lower emissivity.
 For example, a friend of mine wanted to purchase this infrared sauna cabin from Costco.
-Upon further investigation, we discovered that the heaters built into that sauna are only 86% emissive, translating into less tissue penetration and health benefits.
+Upon investigation, we discovered that the heaters built into that sauna are only 86% emissive, translating into less tissue penetration and health benefits.

 Sauna Programs